-A new post after a long break, and not for lack of wanting; time really does fly when you’re having fun!
+A new post after a long break…time really does fly when you’re having fun!
 Spanish wine tasting…

 The wine tasting on the 7th of November was dedicated to Spain, and we had the pleasure of having Guillermo Sanchez with us, along with some of the lovely food that he imports directly from various Spanish regions, more on this further on…

 On this occasion we changed the order of the tasting, so there was no sparkling wine to begin with.
 We decided that the lovely Cava Gran Bach chosen for the event would have been perfect to accompany the tapas, half way through and before the red wines, which worked perfectly.